Ignacio Pesqueira

-Ignacio Pesqueira García was a 19th-century Mexican general and politician.
+Ignacio Pesqueira García (1820–1886) was a 19th-century Mexican general and politician.
 He was the Governor of Sonora over six times, with two of the six terms being an insurgent governor during the Second French intervention in Mexico.

 Childhood

-His parents were known people from Arizpe, Sonora, particularly Mrs. Petra García de Pesqueira, mother of the general.
-Still a child, and taking advantage of the stay of people from his family in Seville, he was sent to Spain where with success, he studied the main subjects of the current programs, later going to Paris to continue his commercial career.
-While in Seville, shortly after the death of Fernando VII, he participated in the First Carlist War along with his classmates, and took an active part in adhering to the democratic movements that began in Andalusia.
+Ignacio Pesqueira was born to Mrs. Petra García de Pesqueira of Arizpe, Sonora.
+While a child, he was sent to Spain to stay with family in Seville, Spain where he attended school.
+Shortly after the death of Fernando VII, he participated in the First Carlist War along with his classmates, and actively supported the democratic movements that began in Andalusia.
+He later went to France to pursue a commercial career in Paris.
 He returned from Europe at the early age of 18, finding Mexico divided between the Conservatives and Liberals.

 Beginnings in his Careers

 Beginning of his Military Career

-Pesqueira began his military career at the Texas Revolution under General José de Urrea.
-He attracted the attention of the state government for the courage and skill he showed in the persecution of the indigenous people of the north, who considered the Mexicans invaders of their ancestral lands.
-In 1851, he was wounded by the Apaches while at Pozo Hediondo but he was then appointed Colonel Inspector of the National Guards on the Border.
+Pesqueira began his military career in the Texas Revolution under General José de Urrea and participated in campaigns against the indigenous people of the north of Mexico, where he attracted the attention of the state government.
+In 1851, he was wounded by the Apaches while at Pozo Hediondo.
+He was later appointed Colonel Inspector of the National Guards on the Border.

 Beginning of his Political Career

-Known for the liberalism of his principles and his pure patriotism, he was elected Deputy to the State Legislature.
+Known for the liberalism of his principles and his pure patriotism, he was elected as the Deputy to the State Legislature.
 When the Ayutla Revolution broke out in 1854 at Guerrero and against the dictatorship of Antonio López de Santa Anna, he again joined the liberal army.

 First Governorship

-In 1856 an armed uprising was carried out commanded by Don Manuel Dávila in Ures against José de Aguilar Domínguez while Pesqueira was the Colonel Inspector of the National Guards as well as First Member and President of the Government Council.
+In 1856, an armed uprising was carried out commanded by Don Manuel Dávila in Ures against José de Aguilar Domínguez while Pesqueira was the Colonel Inspector of the National Guards as well as First Member and President of the Government Council.
 He was given these offices by the Organic Statute of Sonora in force in 1856.
 When the forces commanded by Manuel Dávila, supported by supporters of Manuel María Gándara's Gandarista party, they appointed Ramón Encinas as governor.
 Pesqueira then assumed the Governorship and gathered forces to fight the usurpers, being able then in that same year to return the governorship to José de Aguilar Domínguez.

 Crabb Massacre

 Henry A. Crabb organized and carried out an expedition to Altar at the invitation of Pesqueira himself.
 Although the expedition was unsuccessful, there were accusations that Pesqueira motivated Crabb to come to Sonora, to support him against Gándara's supporters.
-When Pesqueira was criticized for trying to use US citizens in military actions, Pesqueira ordered his expulsion, as the Americans refused and they were defeated at the Battle of Caborca and taken prisoner.
-By order of Pesqueira himself, Crabb, along with his men, were executed by firing squad which became known as Crabb massacre.
+When Pesqueira was criticized for trying to use US citizens in military actions, Pesqueira ordered their expulsion, the Americans refused and they were defeated at Caborca.
+By order of Pesqueira himself, 87 prisoners including Crabb were executed by firing squad, in an incident known as the Crabb massacre.